Natsu09Coder/discord-bot/readme.md

 ## Site Update

 Once the updated site has been pushed on the git repository, simply fetch the update and hard reset the local branch.
-Then use docker-compose to refressh the running containers:
+Then use docker compose to refresh the running containers:

     git fetch --all
     git reset --hard origin/master
-    docker-compose up -d --build
+    docker compose up -d --build

 This can be automated throug a `post-receive` file in the destination server git repository, inside `.git/hooks`.
 Put the following contents in it: